SidharthArya/SidharthArya/AWESOME-STARS.md

 ## C

+- [rofl0r/proxychains-ng](https://github.com/rofl0r/proxychains-ng) - proxychains ng (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained prox
+- [haad/proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
+Supported auth-types: "user/pass" for
 - [hrvach/deskhop](https://github.com/hrvach/deskhop) - Fast Desktop Switching Device
 - [psycopg/psycopg2](https://github.com/psycopg/psycopg2) - PostgreSQL database adapter for the Python programming language
 - [qmk/qmk_firmware](https://github.com/qmk/qmk_firmware) - Open-source keyboard firmware for Atmel AVR and Arm USB families